gertig/bootstrap-node/Readme.md

     $ cd yourappname
     $ npm install

-If you are using Heroku and Foreman you can now do
+If you are using Heroku's Cedar stack and Foreman you can now do

     $ foreman start